Wang-Yong2018/shiny_llm_map/README.md

 ## 2. Core Concept
 <a id="core_concept"></a>
-The core concept of Shiny llm player app is value driven which including -
+The core concept of Shiny llm map app is value driven which including -

 -   **Multi connection**, instead of connect to one model, user ask one or more models work for task via drop down list.
 Openrouter API service was choice as base connector service.
 It is not free, but a api connectors to provide the [best models & prices](https://openrouter.ai/models) for your prompts service.